 360-Degree Employee Feedback

 One of the appraisal methods that has risen in popularity over the last decade is that of 360-degree feedback.
-By using employee feedback from managers, peers, customers, and reports — as well as upward appraisal from employee to manager — this method helps eliminate the bias that can plague traditional annual reviews and offer a comprehensive understanding of an employee’s performance.
+By using employee feedback from managers, peers, customers, and reports — as well as upward appraisal from employee to manager — this method helps eliminate the performance bias (or other types of bias) that can plague traditional annual reviews and offer a comprehensive understanding of an employee’s performance.

 Because this type of employee appraisal gives employees clear insight into how they fit into the organization and their impact on others, it’s an effective impetus for coaching, counseling, and other forms of career development.
 In addition, it’s especially useful for identifying natural leaders who work well with others early on.